dYdX - Project Breakdown | Revelo Intel

 Suppose a trader has $100 in their account and wants to trade an ETH-USD position worth $1,000 with 10x leverage.
 They can use the $100 of their capital and borrow the remaining $900 from dYdX.
 If the position doubles in value to $2,000, the trader can close the position, returning the initial $900 to the exchange and earning the trader $1,100 in profit.
 If the position depreciates, the trader can close the position to limit their losses.
 In either case, the trader must repay the borrowed funds that were leveraged in the position.

-Pros of using Leverage
+Pros of Using Leverage

-Cons of using Leverage
+Cons of Using Leverage

 Market Makers vs Market Takers